AbrahamAdegoke/African-commodities-paradox/Report.md

 # Abstract

 This project investigates the African Commodities Paradox—the counterintuitive observation that resource-rich African countries often experience higher economic volatility than their resource-poor counterparts.
 Using World Bank data spanning 52 African countries from 1990 to 2023 (1,768 observations), we develop a Commodity Dependence Index (CDI) and apply machine learning techniques to predict GDP growth volatility.
-Our methodology combines supervised learning (Ridge Regression, Gradient Boosting) with unsupervised learning (K-Means Clustering, PCA) and time series analysis (ARIMA).
+Our methodology combines supervised learning (Ridge Regression, Gradient Boosting) with unsupervised learning (K-Means Clustering, PCA) and SHAP analysis for model interpretability.
 Results show that Gradient Boosting achieves R² = 0.434 for volatility prediction, and clustering reveals three distinct country profiles: "Escaped Paradox," "Fragile States," and "Typical Africa."
 The key finding is that governance quality, not resource abundance, is the primary determinant of economic stability.
 Countries like Botswana demonstrate that good institutions can overcome the resource curse.
 The project includes 141 unit tests with 88% code coverage, version control via Git, and an interactive Streamlit dashboard.

-**Keywords:** resource curse, commodity dependence, machine learning, economic volatility, Africa, governance, clustering, PCA
+**Keywords:** resource curse, commodity dependence, machine learning, economic volatility, Africa, governance, clustering, PCA, SHAP

 ---